dangarmat/dangarmat.github.io/_posts/2018-09-10-Heatmaps-For-Deep-Learning.md

 ## Detecting sources of errors

 Here is another African elephant with huge ears above its neck, but this time the learner has misclassified it as a tusker with a score of 55% as opposed to 17% for African elephant.
 Tusker isn't a terrible judgment.
-It's a more generic group that includes wild boars but not as accurate as African elephant.
+It's a more generic group that includes wild boars but the classification is not as accurate as African elephant.
 What threw it off from making a more precise call?
 Let's see.

 ![af_el_2](https://dgarmat.github.io/images/African_elephant_2_overlay.jpg "af_el_2")